s-yadav/coequal.js/README.md

 coequal.js
 ==========

-coequal is a small utility function to check all  data types and objects in javascript.
+coequal is a small utility function to check equality of all  data types and objects in javascript.
 <p>coequal perform a deep comparison to find equality of data and objects.
 For different objects conditions are different.
 Let see all senarios.</p>
 <strong>1.
 Array</strong> :  Array of any data types are supported for comparision.
 For ex: